Kash Doll

-Arkeisha Antoinette Knight, known professionally as Kash Doll, is an American rapper and actress from Detroit, Michigan.
+Arkeisha Antoinette Knight (born March 14, 1989), known professionally as Kash Doll, is an American rapper and actress from Detroit, Michigan.
 Signed to Republic Records, she is best known for her singles "For Everybody" (2017) and "Ice Me Out" (2018), the latter of which became the lead single from her debut album Stacked (2019).
-Kash Doll has collaborated with artists including Meek Mill, Big Sean, Iggy Azalea, and K. Michelle.
+Her sophomore album, The Last Doll, came out in late 2024.
+Kash Doll has collaborated with artists including Meek Mill, Big Sean, Iggy Azalea, DreamDoll and K. Michelle.

 Early life

-Kash Doll was born and raised in Detroit, Michigan.
+Kash Doll was born on March 14, 1989, and raised in Detroit, Michigan.
 The oldest of six siblings, she began working at a young age to help her single mother support their family.
 She had the desire to rap at an early age and started freestyling and writing lyrics as a young girl.

 She attended Henry Ford College for business management but left after a year.
 To support the financial needs of her family, Kash became a strip club dancer.
 While working as a dancer, Kash would rap and eventually started earning money from patrons at the nightclub without having to dance.
 It was reported that one night she made $26,000.